dlouangr/agile-blog/_posts/2023-10-01-Agile-Project-Schedule-Management.md

 ![Road trip](/agile-blog/assets/img/road-trip.jpg){: .mx-auto.d-block :}
 *Graphic courtesy of [fitbit](https://blog.fitbit.com/fitter-healthier-roadtrip-getaway/)*

+## Importance of Project Schedules

+When you are planning a road trip, you don't usually plan on the day of the trip or while you are traveling to a destination you do not have idea where it is you want to camp.
+You talk it out with your friends, family, or others you are close with so everyone is on the same page and is in agreement of what you want to do while camping.
+You create a schedule to determine how much time you have to spend camping, what are the activities you want to do while you are camping, decide on the food you want to eat, decide on whether you are sleeping in a cabin or camping outdoors.
+A lot of details need to be determined so you and everyone else that are a part of the trip will have a great time with no regrets.
+If you haven't gotten it yet, this is very similar to project schedule management.

+Project schedule management is one a key process in project management that focuses on the time aspect of a project.
+By understanding how much time you have to spend on a project and you can keep track on what activities or tasks is achieveable from the list of tasks that the stakeholders want from the project.
+Time is one of the most valuable things in this world, because you can never get it back after its been spent.
+So, time is the main reason why some projects do not get completed or there is never enough to make a project perfect.

 Now in order for these things to come into fruition, we need to have the tools and materials for your road trip to be a success.
 These tools and materials will be your assistance on your journey to understanding project scope management and develop the skills you need to survive in the project development landscape.

 ## Tutorials for Project Schedule Management